 Water expands when heated.
 In order to accommodate the expansion of water heated by the hot water cylinder, a pipe rises from the top of the cylinder and curves down into the cistern, without coming into contact with the water.
 This pipe is known as the expansion pipe.
 If the hot water expands to the extent that it cannot be accommodated by the hot water cylinder or the expansion pipe, it vents into the cold water cistern.
 It is very important that the expansion pipe does not dip into the water, as this may create a gravity circuit that fills the cistern with hot water from the hot water cylinder.

-Modern cold water storage cisterns are generally made from plastics – either polyethylene, polypropylene, or polyvinyl chloride (PVC), although glass-reinforced polyester (GRP) may also be encountered.
-Older cisterns may be made from galvanised steel, which is susceptible to corrosion, and may be impossible to remove from the roof space via the loft hatch because they were installed before construction of the roof was completed.
+Modern cold water storage cisterns are generally made from plastic.
+The most common plastics used are polyethylene, polypropylene, or polyvinyl chloride (PVC).
+Glass-reinforced polyester (GRP) may also be encountered.
+Older cisterns may be made from galvanised steel, which are highly susceptible to corrosion.
+They also may be impossible to remove from the roof space via the loft hatch because they were installed before construction of the roof was completed.
 Once drained down, an older galvanised cistern can be cut up.
 This should be done manually so as not to create a stream of sparks in the loft – a serious fire hazard.
-However, this can be a laborious task, and if there is no particular reason to remove it, it may be more convenient to simply move an old metal cistern to a corner of the loft and leave it there.
+However, this can be a laborious task.
+If there is no particular reason to remove it, it may be more convenient to simply it to a corner of the loft and leave it there.

 Some older cisterns may be made from asbestos cement.
 You should never attempt to cut up or even dispose of such a cistern yourself.
 Even in tiny amounts, asbestos particles are extremely dangerous to human health; skin contact alone can cause nasty dermatological problems.
 Contact a professional asbestos remover – it’s just not worth the risk.

 Some cisterns may be made entirely from copper.
-Metal cisterns are required where the domestic hot water is heated by a device without any form of thermostatic control, because they may vent extremely hot water into the cistern even as part of their normal operation.
+Metal cisterns are required where the domestic hot water is heated by a device without any form of thermostatic control.
+This is because they may vent extremely hot water into the cistern, even as part of their normal operation.

 Modern plastic cisterns are generally black in order to resist algae growth.
 They can be round, square, or rectangular in shape.
 Some cisterns are long and narrow, and relatively shallow in comparison to conventional designs.
 These “coffin tanks”, as they are known, are ideal for confined spaces.